OpenSourceKyle/OpenSourceKyle.github.io/content/about/index.md

 I hope you find something here that's meaningful to you.
 And if you want to connect, feel free to reach out,

 \- Kyle

-## Nerdy Details of Website Build

-My general platform/software stack for this website.
-[Cursor AI: Code Editor](https://www.cursor.com/) provides use of [ChatGPT: AI Assistant](https://chatgpt.com/) and [Claude: AI Assistant](https://claude.ai/) models for code creation and editing.
-I use ChatGPT separately as well for article editing and grammar checking.
-My content (words not the code) is written by me, but AI tools are my editors.
-[GitHub: Version Control](https://github.com/) stores, builds, and deploys my code to [GitHub Pages: Website Hosting](https://pages.github.com/) using [Hugo: Static Site Generator](https://gohugo.io/) to generate the website from my code templates.
-My website theme is a [custom-built Hugo theme](https://github.com/kylecoberly/hugo-opensourcesourcekyle-theme) tailored to my liking and constantly updated.
-I use [Unsplash: Free Stock Photos](https://unsplash.com/) and [DALL-E AI: Image Generation](https://openai.com/index/dall-e-3/) to add images to my content.
-Finally, I personally code off of an obscure operating system called [Arch Linux: Linux Distribution](https://archlinux.org/) because I was a l33t h4x0r back in the day; now, I love it and can't stand to use anything else.